LinuxUsersLinuxMint/LinuxUsersLinuxMint/README.md

     * JS (Simple Level)

 * Programming Languages ​​I am Interested in and Aim for:
  * Programming Languages ​​I'm Interested In:
    * Python
    * HTML
    * CSS
    * JS
  * Programming languages ​​that are in my target for the future:
    * C
    * CPP / C++
    * Assembly (Simple or intermediate level)
    * C# / CS

-NOTE: My projects and software have GPL2 License.
-(License changes may be made in the future.)

 * Operating systems I use and experience:
  * Operating Systems I use: